-- A count of 6,131 manatees resulted from the 2018 traditional synoptic survey effort and represents a minimum number of manatees known to be alive using warm water and winter habitats over the particular survey days. - FWRI St. Petersburg based staff members and interns spent 80 days conducting land and boat-based photo-ID research during 200+ visits to sites used by manatees.
+- An updated analysis using the more recent abundance surveys produced the latest population abundance estimate to date.
+Those updates are available in Technical Report TR-23 entitled Updated Statewide Abundance Estimate for the Florida Manatee.
+We estimated that the number of manatees in Florida in 2015-2016 was 8,810 (95% Bayesian credible interval 7,520-10,280), of which 4,810 (3,820-6,010) were on the west coast of Florida and 4,000 (3,240-4,910) were on the east coast. - A count of 5,733 manatees resulted from the 2019 traditional synoptic survey effort and represents a minimum number of manatees known to be alive using warm water and winter habitats over the particular survey days. - FWRI St. Petersburg based staff members and interns spent 68 days conducting land and boat-based photo-ID research during 160+ visits to sites used by manatees.
 Statewide, other FWC field staff, research partners, and volunteers photo-documented manatees.
-More than 22,000 images documenting the unique features of individual manatees were taken and archived by FWC.
+More than 17,000 images documenting the unique features of individual manatees were taken and archived by FWC.
 Manatee photo-ID data were processed and analyzed to support updated adult survival and reproductive rates-key input parameters in ongoing population modeling efforts.
-Data for the southwest region through April 30, 2017, were made available for analyses. - One hundred eighty-two manatees meeting specific photo-ID criteria were added to the southwest portion of the MIPS catalog of uniquely identifiable animals.
-The statewide MIPS catalog currently includes 4,587 animals and more than 106,000 sighting records. - Genetic sampling surveys were conducted in southwest Florida.
-A total of 504 samples were collected from free swimming manatees during the 2018 winter: 107 samples at Port of the Islands (Collier County), 152 samples in the Orange River (Lee County), and 245 samples in the Tampa Bay area. - The manatee genetic-ID database currently includes 1,850 unique individuals identified by skin samples collected from live manatees in our southwest Florida study area, with approximately 342 new individuals pending addition from 2018 winter sampling.
+Data for the southwest region through April 30, 2018, were made available for analyses. - 86 manatees meeting specific photo-ID criteria were added to the southwest portion of the MIPS catalog of uniquely identifiable animals.
+The statewide MIPS catalog currently includes 4,761 animals and more than 111,000 sighting records. - The FWC photo-ID program completed the transition to a new, more efficient and

+- stable, image management software application, including the transfer of images and associated metadata for over half a million images. - Genetic sampling surveys were conducted in southwest Florida.
+A total of 458 samples were collected from free swimming manatees during the 2019 winter: 92 samples at Port of the Islands (Collier County), 151 samples in the Orange River (Lee County), and 215 samples in the Tampa Bay area. - The manatee genetic-ID database currently includes 2,178 unique individuals identified by skin samples collected from live manatees in our southwest Florida study area through the 2018 winter.